Think about running a NeonCRM report as a simple process with a lot of choices.

 If you'd like to keep your selections for future reports of the same type, check the "Remember these settings" box before you save.

-Once you have run your report and you reach the search results page, you can click into different records by clicking on their Account ID number in blue.
+Once you have run your report and you reach the search results page, you can click into different records by clicking on the ID number link in blue.

-Once on that record, you can browse through the report results by using the arrows in the upper right corner of someone's account.
+Once on that record, you can browse through the report results by using the arrows in the upper right corner of the page.

 Click the back button to return to the report results.